Default025/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is used to provide access to the matched object.
+They are slightly different from a route as it doesnt actually establish a route.

 1. How would you explain form validation to someone who has never programmed before?

+A process where the web browser checks to see if the information provided by the user is true, if not it flags an error and alerts the user.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a form of testing your code to check for bugs.
+End to end in particular focuses on replicating the user experience to check for any errors from start to finish.

 ## Instructions